Windsor Festival International String Competition: 2011 competition

 The overall winner of the 3rd WFISC was Yuki Ito from Japan.
 The Second Prize went to Jiafeng Chen, and Third Prize was awarded to Michael Petrov, who also won the Audience Prize, as voted for by the audience on the night of the Final.
 The judging panel for the final consisted of Eugene Sarbu, Paul Silverthorne, Gustav Rivinius, Owain Arwel Hughes CBE, and Sean Bishop.

 2013 competition

 The winner of the 4th WFISC was Benjamin Baker from New Zealand.
 Baker also won the Audience Prize, as voted for by the audience on the night of the Final.
 The Second Prize went to Yuka Ishizuka, and Third Prize was awarded to Marisol Lee.
 The judging panel for the final consisted of Erich Gruenberg, Paul Silverthorne, Thomas Demenga, David Whelton, and Alexander Van Ingen.

 2015 competition

 The overall winner of the 5th WFISC was Ji Yoon Lee from South Korea.
 The Second Prize went to Timothy Ridout from Britain, and Third Prize was awarded to Elina Buksha from Latvia, who also won the Audience Prize, as voted for by the audience on the night of the Final.
 The judging panel for the final consisted of Erich Gruenberg, Roger Benedict, Raphael Wallfisch, David Whelton, Alexander Van Ingen, and Martin Denny.

+2017 competition

+The winner of the 6th WFISC was then 16-year-old violinist Nathan Meltzer from the United States.
+The second prize went to Jonian Ilias from Greece, and third prize went to Luke Hse from the United States.
+The jury consisted of Pierre Amoyal, Edward Vanderspar, Raphael Wallfisch, Helen Sprott, Alexander Van Ingen, and Martin Denny.

+2019 competition

+The winner of the 7th WFISC was cellist Jonathan Swensen from Denmark.
+The second prize was awarded to cellist Jamal Aliyev from Turkey, and the third prize was awarded to violinist Mathilde Milwidsky from England.
+The jury consisted of Pierre Amoyal, Wolfram Christ, David Strange, Martin Denny, Alexander Van Ingen, and Hellen Sprott.

+2021 competition

+The winner of the 8th WFISC was violinist Daniil Bulayev from Latvia.
+The second prize went to violinist SongHa Choi from South Korea, and third place went to violinist Otoha Tabata from Japan.
+The jury consisted of Clio Gould, Martin Outram, Jo Cole, Martin Denny, and Alexander Van Ingen.
+The 2021 competition was held virtually because of the COVID-19 pandemic.

+2024 competition

+The winner of the 9th WFISC was Canadian-Korean cellist Andrew Byun.
+The second prize went to violinist Leon Blekh from Belgium, and third prize went to American-Canadian cellist Leland Ko.
+The jury consisted of Joji Hattori, Lars Tomter, Natalie Clein, Martin Denny, Alexander Van Ingen, and James Williams.